by Carolyn Thomas ♥ @HeartSisters

 Out of the chaos surrounding my heart attack emerged one overriding obsession: to just be normal again.
 I was desperate to feel like my old self, all the while feeling that nothing around me felt remotely normal any longer.
 I was tired of being “sick”.
 I wanted my old life back.

 And I didn’t want to be a heart patient anymore.
 One day, in fact, about seven weeks after I’d been discharged from hospital, I marched around the apartment gathering up all the get well cards and bouquets of beautiful flowers that filled each room – and trashed them all.
 (It didn’t work, by the way.
 I still had heart disease, albeit one with a tidy home!)

 What I really wanted was some kind of guarantee that I’d recover perfectly one day very soon.
-But according to psychologist Dr. Lisa Holland, even promising patients that they will “recover” may simply be setting them up for a situation that’s essentially unattainable.
+But according to psychologist Dr. Lisa Holland, even promising patients that we will “recover” may simply be setting us up for a situation that’s essentially unattainable.
 Instead, she warns, all we can do is rebuild our lives and move forward.

 When I read her online essay about recovery, and the story of her own childhood electrocution at age 8, I was thunderstruck by this statement:

 “For years afterward I tried to be her – the one they remembered.”

 I understood immediately, as few others might, the stark reality of trying to live like this.
 Since my heart attack, I often feel like I’m carefully observing myself from a few feet away almost every time I’m around other people.
 I remember how I used to be, and now I “try to be her”, as Dr. Holland says.